tldr-pages/tldr/pages/common/ntfy.md

 # ntfy

-> Send and receive POST notifications.
+> Send and receive HTTP POST notifications.
 > More information: <https://github.com/binwiederhier/ntfy>.

 - Send a message to the `security` topic:

 `ntfy pub security "{{Front door has been opened.}}"`

-- Send with title, priority and tags:
+- Send with a title, priority and tags:

 `ntfy publish --title="{{Someone bought your item}}" --priority={{high}} --tags={{duck}} {{ebay}} "{{Someone just bought your item: Platypus Sculpture}}"`